-The conditions surrounding the COVID-19 pandemic have led to extreme volatility of prices.
+Economic conditions, including those caused by the continuing effects of the COVID-19 pandemic, rising inflation and interest rates, the continued conflict between Russia and Ukraine, and supply chain disruptions have led to extreme volatility of prices.
 If there are further downturns in economic conditions, our and our customers' businesses, financial condition and results of operations could be adversely affected.
 There can be no assurance that our cost control actions and capital discipline, or any other actions that we may take, will be sufficient to offset any adverse effect these conditions may have on our business, financial condition or results of operations.